edbennett/swansea-talk-20220629/slides/survey.md

 ![Bar chart breaking down the locations used for software in use.
 GitHub is the most popular, followed by Zenodo.](plots/all_software_locations.svg) <!-- .element: class="fragment fade-in" data-fragment-index="2" width="1000px" -->

+* Zenodo is a data repository, gives DOIs
+* GitHub is a code collaboration/hosting service; does not

 ---

 ## Generating field configurations

+* Usually using Monte Carlo methods to sample from some action
 * Usually extremely expensive
   * Hard to test automated workflows end-to-end
   * Hard for others to reproduce (wait for Moore's law?)